msfjarvis/msfjarvis.dev/content/posts/publishing-an-android-library-to-github-packages.md

 +++
 categories = ["android"]
 date = 2019-11-21
-description = "GitHub recently rolled out Packages to the general public, allowing the entire develop-test-deploy pipeline to get centralized at GitHub.
+summary = "GitHub recently rolled out Packages to the general public, allowing the entire develop-test-deploy pipeline to get centralized at GitHub.
 Learn how to use it to publish your Android library packages." devLink = "https://dev.to/msfjarvis/publishing-an-android-library-to-github-packages-1l74" slug = "publishing-an-android-library-to-github-packages" socialImage = "uploads/github_packages_social.webp"